Ectroverse/EctroverseDjango/README.md

 9. `python manage.py process_tick` (will eventually get called every 10 minutes with a cronjob)
 10. go to http://127.0.0.1:8000 and it should work now
 11. to start automatic ticks, type `crontab -e` and add this line to the bottom: `* * * * * /usr/local/bin/python3 /code/manage.py process_tick 2>&1 >>/tmp/tick.log`
-12. control-x to exit crontab, and it should now automatically run ticks, check status with `ls /tmp/tick.log`
+12. control-x to exit crontab, do a `service cron restart`, and it should now automatically run ticks, check status with `ls /tmp/tick.log`

 ## Starting up server once its setup